ipalermo/schedo/doc/SYNC.md

 file.
 The URL is configured in the `MANIFEST_URL` constant in [Config.java](../android/src/main/java/com/google/samples/apps/iosched/Config.java).

-For Google I/O, we used Google Cloud Storage as the hosting service to host these JSON files.
+For Schedo, we used Google Cloud Storage as the hosting service to host these JSON files.
 However, if you are running your own event, you don't necessarily need to use Google Cloud Storage.
 Any reliable hosting service should work.